opral/monorepo/guides/build-a-global-svelte-app/build-a-global-svelte-app.md

 Messages are **not** reactive, so you will need to re-render your component when the language changes.
 We will see how to do that in the next step.

-## 4. Installing the SvelteKit Adapter
+## 4. Installing `@inlang/paraglide-sveltekit`

-Paraglide adapters are framework-specific packages that make it easier to use Paraglide.
-They provide a few things:
+`@inlang/paraglide-sveltekit` is a SvelteKit specific that make it easier to use Paraglide.
+It provides a few things:
 - Automatically manage language state
 - i18n routing
 - SEO considerations

-Install the SvelteKit adapter:
+Install it with

 ```cmd
 npm i @inlang/paraglide-sveltekit